shotgunsoftware/tk-core/docs/descriptor.rst

 You can use both long and short hash formats for the version token.
 The latest version for a git_branch descriptor is defined as the most recent commit for a given branch.

-As shown in the examples above, the git descriptors handle both local and remote repositories.
+.. warning:: Repositories requiring authentication are not fully supported by Toolkit.
+For such
+             setups, we strongly recommend using an ssh style git url (e.g. ``git@github.com:shotgunsoftware/tk-core.git``) in order to eliminate git trying to prompt for a password in the background.

-They also handle private repositories in github, assuming that you have set up your ssh authentication correctly.
-On Windows, it is recommended that you use forward slashes.
+.. note:: On Windows, it is recommended that you use forward slashes.

-..
-Note:: When using the git descriptor, you need to have the git executable in
+.. note:: When using the git descriptor, you need to have the git executable in
           the ``PATH`` in order for the API to be able to do a latest check or app download.
 The git executable is, however, not needed during descriptor resolve and normal operation.